d3adb5/helm-unittest-action/README.md

 # Helm Unit Tests Action

-Composite action that installs the latest version of Helm 3 through [helm's install script][helm-install], the [helm-unittest][helm-unittest] plugin, and then executes chart unit tests for the specified charts or for every chart in the repository.
+Composite action that installs the latest version of Helm 3 through [helm's install script][helm-install], the latest version of the [helm-unittest][helm-unittest] plugin, and then executes chart unit tests for the specified charts or for every chart in the repository.

 [helm-install]: https://github.com/helm/helm/blob/main/scripts/get-helm-3
 [helm-unittest]: https://github.com/helm-unittest/helm-unittest